Say My Name (Breaking Bad): Plot

 Walter White, Jesse Pinkman, and Mike Ehrmantraut meet with Declan, their Phoenix-based competitor.
 Instead of agreeing to Declan's offer to purchase the heisted methylamine for $15 million in exchange for removing Walt's blue meth from the drug market, Walt offers a counterproposal: to sell his superior product through Declan's distribution network in exchange for a substantial share of the business and a one-time, $5 million payment to Mike for his share.
 Declan initially refuses but accepts after realizing Walt is the infamous Heisenberg.

 Walt avoids Jesse's attempts to leave with his share of the money.
 Meanwhile, Mike learns through the bugs that the DEA has a search warrant for his house.
 He stashes a car with a go bag with cash, a passport, and a gun in an airport parking lot.
 When Hank and Steve Gomez search his house, they find nothing.
-Later, Hank instructs Steve to follow Mike's attorney, Dan Wachsberger, catching him in the act of depositing the illegal drug cash.
+Later, Hank instructs Steve to follow Dan Wachsberger, an attorney that Mike uses to deposit the illegal drug cash, catching him in the act.

 Jesse confronts Walt and demands his share of the money.
 Walt cruelly accuses Jesse of having nothing in his life, but his attempts to manipulate Jesse fail, and he ultimately leaves without his money, angering Walt further.
 Walt is forced to cook his next batch of meth with Todd, who proves to be much more subordinate and better at following orders than Jesse.
 Pretending to be distraught over Skyler, Walt visits Hank at his office and manages to remove the bugs, but overhears Gomez telling Hank that they have arrested Dan and that he plans on telling everything he knows about Mike.
 Walt frantically calls Mike, who is at a park with his granddaughter Kaylee, and tells him the DEA is coming for him.
 Upon the arrival of the police, Mike is forced to flee the park without saying goodbye to Kaylee.